Scottish Upland Sheep Support Scheme

 - a group of these

-We make payments on homebred ewe hoggs that are kept on your farm or croft from 1 December in the year claimed to 31 March the following year.
+We make payments on homebred ewe hoggs that are kept on your holding (including 'away winterings') from 1 December in the year claimed to 31 March the following year.

-To be eligible, animals must be identified in accordance with the Animal Identification and Traceability Regulations.
+You must maintain a flock register and keep it up to date.
+In addition, you must comply with the Sheep and Goats (Records, Identification and Movement) (Scotland) Order 2009.
 There is an upper payment limit of one ewe hogg to every four hectares.

 To apply for support through this scheme you must have first submitted a Single Application Form for the same year.
 You can find out more about the Single Application Form using the link below.

-You can then apply for upland sheep support each year between 1 September and 30 November.
+You can then apply for Scottish Upland Sheep Support Scheme between 1 September and 30 November.

 Using our online service is the easiest and quickest way to submit your claim.

-However, you can also claim by post using a claim form.
+However, you can also claim by post using a Scottish Upland Sheep Support Scheme claim form.

-Completed forms, along with details of each animal's identification number, should be sent to your local RPID area office.
+If you still choose to submit a paper form, it must be fully completed along with details of each animal's identification number, and sent to your local RPID area office.
 You can find contact details for each office in our contact section.

-The animals you claim for must be kept on your farm from 1 December until 31 March the following year.
+The animals you claim for must be retained on your holding (including away winterings) from 1 December until 31 March the following year.

 Payments will be made to your business’ nominated bank account using BACS.